samtuckerdavis/samtuckerdavis/README.md

 ## What I'm building now

 **Collectively Gary** — a prototype for autonomous AI organizations in animal advocacy.
 Not agents bolted onto existing orgs: entirely new organizations that run themselves.
-The thesis is that one operator directing a well-designed agent pipeline can do the work of a team — and that the substrate can be taught to the movement rather than sold to it.
-Building in public, at the unfundable frontier.

 → **[GaryOS](https://github.com/Collectively-Gary/GaryOS)** — the pipeline itself. ~6k lines of orchestrator, a 12-stage / 7-playbook dispatcher, filesystem-as-state with atomic-rename transitions, stage-scoped credential isolation against prompt injection.
 Spawns short-lived coding agents per task; a human approves only the decisions the pipeline surfaces.